MichalStadnik2002/Application-of-nonprobsvy/Nonprob_Simulation_Analysis.md

 The IPW approach gave us definitely less precise results.
 The standard deviation of all methods across this approach were about $0.5$.
-These were the highest values among all methods.
+These were the highest values among almost all methods (excluding dr_glm_gee).
 This is likely because there are only a very small number of people with some characteristic (for example old people) and they are assigned very high weights.
 This causes relatively high standard deviation and wide confidence intervals.
-Notice that IPW-MLE and IPW-GEE with the second function estimators have the same values for both the mean and the standard deviation (and in confidence intervals).
-It is quite interesting result.
-For some reason these two similar but different methods gave us the same results.
+As expected, the IPW-MLE and the IPW-GEE estimator with the second h-function have the same results.
+They are indeed the same methods, as it was described in the paper.
 Similarly, the same values of all parameters were observed for IPW-GEE and IPW-GEE with variable selection, both for first h function.
-Here the explanation is simpler - the variable selection algorithm probably calculated that all of these three variables were important and did not exclude any of these.
+Probably because the variable selection algorithm calculated that all of these three variables were important and did not exclude any of these.
 Applying variable selection to a model with only three variables is generally not necessary, as it is designed for high-dimensional problems.
 However, it was included here to verify this behavior.
-These methods gave us approximated means $6.96$ hours for IPW-GEE with first h function and $6.84$ hours for IPW-MLE and IPW-GEE with second h function.
+These methods gave us mean estimates of $6.96$ hours for IPW-GEE with first h function and $6.84$ hours for IPW-MLE.
 While these estimates successfully reduced some of the bias, they remained relatively imprecise.

-Interestingly, with DR estimators, we can see that for different method for estimating the propensity scores (MLE or GEE with first h function) yielded identical results.
-The same observation can be made for the estimators with bias correction - both MLE or GEE variants produced the same estimates.
-Also bias correction had marginal effect on the estimated mean.
+For DR methods we can see quite complex behavior.
+DR-GLM with MLE IPW algorithm gave us standard deviation approximately $0.19$, which compared to other methods is worse than MI methods, but better than IPW methods.
+However for GEE algorithm we can see an extremely large standard error.
+This is likely caused by numerical instability while calculating inverse weights.
+Maybe it is the same effect which caused relatively high values of standard deviation for IPW methods, but this effect is dramatically amplified.
+Of course, absurdly high standard deviation provides absurdly high confidence interval.
+The bias correction had a marginal effect on the estimated mean.
 However we can clearly see that the bias-corrected estimators had a smaller standard deviation.
-Without using this algorithm it was approximately $0.19$ and while the bias-corrected versions achieved a result around $0.03$, so it is gain in precision.
+Without using this algorithm it was approximately $0.19$ for DR-GLM-MLE and while the bias-corrected versions achieved a result around $0.03$, so this is a substantial gain in precision.
 However, the estimated mean was closer to naive mean than the true mean and it was about $7$ hours.
-It is also worth noting that when I used random seeds for some seeds the standard deviation and confidence interval for GEE method “blew up” to very high numbers (e.g., $> 80$).
-This result was not consistently reproducible, which highlights the method’s potential instability under certain data conditions.
+Interestingly, for both variants of h function, bias optimization methods gave us the same results.